DC: A new "value for money" framework

 - Proposals for VfM assessment reports.
 "For trust-based arrangements, TPR intends for the VfM assessment report to be a standalone document, not part of the Chair’s statement.
 The DWP are also considering amendments to the existing legislation for Chair’s statements to ensure that there is no duplication or overlap with the VFM framework requirements."

-The consultation was open until 8 March 2026.
-TPR published a guide to the consultation to help trustees to understand the proposals in it and (because the VfM framework will apply to both contract and trust-based schemes) respond to the consultation if they would like to do so.
+The consultation was open until 8 March 2026 and TPR published a guide to it to help trustees to understand the proposals and (because the VfM framework will apply to both contract and trust-based schemes) respond if they would like to do so.

-In March 2026 the Pensions Regulator asked the trustees of smaller DC schemes to consider whether they will be able to meet the new requirements (including VfM) to be introduced under the Pension Schemes Act or whether members would be better served by the scheme consolidating with a larger one and being wound up.
+The Pensions Regulator has asked the trustees of smaller DC schemes to consider whether they will be able to meet the new requirements (including VfM) to be introduced under the Pension Schemes Act or whether members would be better served by the scheme consolidating with a larger one and being wound up.
+It has also published new guidance on transferring to a DC master trust, and updated guidance on winding up.

 DC: New guided retirement duty